Andrew Garfield: Established career (2017–present)

 In 2021, Garfield starred in The Eyes of Tammy Faye opposite Jessica Chastain, a drama about the televangelists Tammy Faye and Jim Bakker, which had its world premiere at the 2021 Toronto International Film Festival.
 That same year, Garfield portrayed composer Jonathan Larson in Lin-Manuel Miranda's film adaptation of Tick, Tick...
 Boom!.
 Miranda had first seen Garfield performing on stage in Angels in America.
 Garfield, who had not professionally sung before, underwent vocal training in preparation for the role.
 The film was released on Netflix.
-For his performance, Garfield received the Golden Globe Award for Best Actor in a Motion Picture Musical or Comedy, and a nomination for the Academy Award for Best Actor.
+For his performance, Garfield received the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, and a nomination for the Academy Award for Best Actor.
 Despite issuing repeated public denials to the contrary, Garfield reprised his role as Spider-Man in the Marvel Cinematic Universe film Spider-Man: No Way Home, starring alongside his Spider-Man successor Tom Holland and predecessor Tobey Maguire.
 Garfield described his experience working on the film as "joyful", and said that it gave him "closure" with his version of the Spider-Man character.
 He also said that he would be open to reprising the role in future if it felt right.

 In 2022, Garfield was included on Time magazine's annual list of 100 most influential people in the world.
-He starred in Dustin Lance Black's miniseries Under the Banner of Heaven, an adaptation of Jon Krakauer's book of the same name, that same year.
+That same year, he starred in Dustin Lance Black's miniseries Under the Banner of Heaven, an adaptation of Jon Krakauer's book of the same name.
 Reviewing the miniseries, Vultures Kathryn VanArendonk highlighted Garfield's "almost flagrantly tender portrayal" of Jeb Pyre, a Mormon detective.
 His performance earned him a Primetime Emmy Award nomination for Outstanding Lead Actor in a Limited or Anthology Series or Movie.
 In 2024, Garfield starred opposite Florence Pugh in John Crowley's romance We Live in Time.
-He will next star with Julia Roberts in Luca Guadagnino's thriller After the Hunt, and also star in The Magic Faraway Tree, a family film based on Enid Blyton's book series of the same name.
+The next year he starred with Julia Roberts in Luca Guadagnino's thriller After the Hunt.
+In 2026, he starred in The Magic Faraway Tree, a family film based on Enid Blyton's book series of the same name.
 In May 2025, he was cast to play Roy Horn of Siegfried & Roy in the Apple TV+ miniseries Wild Things.
+He will reunite with Guadagnino for Artificial, portraying OpenAI CEO Sam Altman.